-Bridgeworks recommends General Purpose v1 storage for the PORTrockIT.
-General Purpose v2 is more expensive, and the Blob specific storage does not allow storage of "Page Blobs", which is the default blob type used for virtual machines.
+Bridgeworks recommends General Purpose v2 storage for the PORTrockIT.
+General Purpose v1 is now legacy, and the Blob specific storage does not allow storage of "Page Blobs", which is the default blob type used for virtual machines.

-Creating a storage account
+3.1 Creating a storage account